ellwoodevidence/zfs-lifecycle-manager/README.md

 ### Setup ZFS Dataset Permissions
-Create a limited pool which will contain the storage volumes on this storage servier.
+Create a limited pool which will contain the storage volumes on this storage server.

 `zfs create storage-server/storage/projects`